SEND Information Report

 b) How will both the school and I know how my child is doing and how will the school help me to support their learning?

 All children at Barnby Road are set ambitious yet achievable targets in all areas of their learning.
 Throughout the year there are Parents Evenings and the end of year reports.
-Where a child has an Child Centred Review there are reviews each term but all teachers are happy to talk to parents about their child and additional meetings can be arranged at mutual convenience.
+Where a child has a Child Centred Review they are reviewed each term but all teachers are happy to talk to parents about their child and additional meetings can be arranged at mutual convenience.
 Meetings can include the SENCO and this can also be arranged through the class teacher.
 These review meetings will discuss the children's individual targets and the progress they are making towards them.

 c) What is the school’s approach to teaching pupils with special educational needs?

-At Barnby Road Academy, we believe in quality first teaching; we seek to deliver a broad, balanced, engaging and fully inclusive curriculum so that all children are given the opportunity to reach their potential and see themselves as learners.
+At Barnby Road Academy, we believe in high quality first teaching; we seek to deliver a broad, balanced, engaging and fully inclusive curriculum so that all children are given the opportunity to reach their potential and see themselves as learners.
 Appropriate interventions are put into place for any child, with or without special educational needs, who is not making expected progress.
+These interventions will be short and specifically targeted to their gaps in their education.

 Specialist equipment and resources are used when requested by specialists and training undertaken by staff.
 Makaton sign language and assisted communication are used along with adjusted materials for children who need it.